vladigleba/vladigleba.github.io/posts/gospel/god.md

 God’s respect for freedom of choice dismantles the idea of predestination—of God predetermining who will be saved or lost.[^2] Imagine a pilot flying over a long, dark, one-way tunnel as two cars enter from opposite ends—both without headlights.
 The pilot knows disaster will soon follow, but his foreknowledge in no way impedes or imposes itself upon the drivers’ choice to enter that tunnel.
 Predestination is a dangerous teaching because it can lead people to live as though their decisions and actions do not matter, believing their destiny has already been determined.
 Scripture, however, teaches the exact opposite: our words and actions do matter, for we will be [held accountable](/posts/prophecy/judgment.md) for them {% rf 'Matthew 12:36; Romans 14:12; Revelation 22:12' %}.

 [^2]: Jacobus Arminius was a 16th-century Dutch Reformer who rediscovered the biblical teaching of free will, now known as Arminianism.
 He rejected both the Calvinist doctrine of predestination and the idea that all will ultimately be saved (Universalism).

+## Is He the source of all wisdom?

+> And he changeth the times and the seasons: he removeth kings, and setteth up kings: *he giveth wisdom unto the wise, and knowledge to them that know understanding*.
+{% ct 'Daniel 2:21' %}

+> If any of you lacks wisdom, let him ask of God, *who gives to all liberally* and without reproach, and it will be given to him.
+{% ct 'James 1:5, NKJV' %}

+> For the LORD *giveth wisdom*: out of his mouth *cometh knowledge and understanding*.
+{% ct 'Proverbs 2:6' %}

+After Adam and Eve ate from the tree of the knowledge of good and evil, humanity became exposed to the knowledge of evil—with all its pain, misery, and suffering—which was never God’s design.
+Yet even all genuinely good human wisdom is not inherently ours, but His—a profound truth that removes any temptation to glory in ourselves {% rf '2 Corinthians 10:17; Galatians 6:14' %}.

 ## How many gods are there?